 It's not just forklift operators who need training.
 Every warehouse employee needs to be taught safety, and not just when they're first hired.
 Major distribution company PBD Worldwide recommended a system of certifications for all equipment, like power jacks and hand trucks.
 These certifications can be given each year, requiring each employee to stay sharp on his or her safety training.

-Whether you're a shift manager or a new warehouse employee, it's important to take the time to do tasks correctly, pay attention to training and protect yourself from ergonomic and traumatic injury while working in a warehouse.
+Whether you're a shift manager or a new warehouse employee, it's important to take the time to do tasks correctly, pay attention to training and protect yourself from ergonomic and traumatic injury to avoid the dangers of working in a warehouse.